-In preparation for an activity member of staff and volunteers must the following:

-- What is the nature of the activity?

-- · Where will the activity be carried out?

-- · What are the potential risks?

-- Who may be at risk?

-- Will the group be mixed?

-- What will the age range be?

-- Are there special needs within the group?

-- How do you control the risk?

-- What actions need to be carried out to do this?
+In preparation for an activity member of staff and volunteers must the following: • What is the nature of the activity? • What are the experience and qualification • Where will the activity be carried out? levels of the coaches and/or volunteers?
+What are the potential risks? • Is a First aider present?
+A qualified First Aider • Who may be at risk? with a First Aid kit must be present for all • Will the group be mixed? activities • What will the age range be? • How will children be supervised?
+Children • Are there special needs within the group? should be properly supervised at all times, How do you control the risk? always with a satisfactory ratio of coaches and • What actions need to be carried out to do this? volunteers to children